michaelrsweet/pappl/doc/pappl-body.md

 ------------

-PAPPL requires Microsoft® Windows® 10 or higher or a POSIX-compliant host operating system such as Linux®, macOS®, QNX®, or VxWorks®.
+PAPPL requires Microsoft® Windows® 10 or higher or a POSIX-compliant host operating system such as Linux®, macOS®, or QNX®.
 On Windows, the provided project files require Visual Studio 2019 or higher.
-For POSIX hosts, a "make" utility that supports the `include` directive (like GNU make), a C99-compatible C compiler such as GCC or Clang, and the "pkg-config" utility are required along with the following support libraries:
+For POSIX hosts, a POSIX "make" utility that supports the `include` directive (like GNU make), a C99-compatible C compiler such as GCC or Clang, and the "pkg-config" utility are required along with the following support libraries:

 - Avahi (0.8 or later) or mDNSResponder for mDNS/DNS-SD support
-- libcups (3.0 or later) for the CUPS libraries
+- CUPS (2.5 or later) or libcups (3.0 or later) for the CUPS libraries
 - GNU TLS (3.0 or later), LibreSSL (3.0 or later), or OpenSSL (1.1 or later) for TLS support
 - JPEGLIB (8 or later) or libjpeg-turbo (2.0 or later) for JPEG image support